conradakunga/Blog/_posts/2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq.md

 These have to take place in the **correct order**.
 How do we verify the correct order?

-As a reminder the signatures are as follows:
+As a reminder, the signatures are as follows:

 ```c#
 // Compress the data